robdmc/consecution/README.md

 ![Output Image](/images/etl1.png?raw=true "Three Node ETL Example")

-If you didn't install visualization, printing the pipeline will give you a console-based representation.
-The following command
+If you don't have Graphviz installed, you can print the pipeline object to get a text-based visualization.
 ```python
 print(pipe)
 ```